fatmazayrek/Qt5-Design-Pattern/README.md

 ## Qt5 Design Pattern 🐉

-In this repository, I added basic example about *Qt5 Design Pattern / Bryan Cairns* 🐅
+In this repository, I added basic example from *Qt5 Design Pattern / Bryan Cairns* course 🐅

 If you are insterested in Desgin Pattern you should read also C++ Software Desing Principle book.
 I strongly recommend it 📄